Only old calendars appearing in iTunes #

 - いつの間にか iCal と iPhone5 が同期できなくなってた。 describes a scenario in which events from an iPhone do not get written to iCal on a Mac during syncing, though events from iCal, music, photos, etc on the Mac do get written to the iPhone.
 The author resolved the issue by:

-However, keep in mind Apple's official guidance: "As if it were a swarm of bees, you should stay away from the SyncServices folder.
+Keep in mind Apple's official guidance: "As if it were a swarm of bees, you should stay away from the SyncServices folder.
 Removing or modifying anything in the SyncServices folder--or in any subfolders within it--may cause unexpected issues.
 (This folder is located in your Application Support folder, in your Library folder, in your Home folder)."
+However, renaming or deleting the SyncServices folder has reportedly worked for some:

 cd ~/Library/Application\ Support/SyncServices/